 - Then stir in remaining 1 tablespoon butter, honey, and parsley, cooking 2 minutes to combine.
 Taste, adjusting salt as needed.
 Serve warm.

 I was given this book by Laurie’s publisher, Avery Books, but not compensated for this post.
-All opinions are my own.
 This post is supported by Amazon affiliate links, which I may received a small commission from if you purchase something.